Artiick/Forza-Motorsport-Ultimate/README.md

+(If you want to automatically update Motorsport Ultimate, keep the installer and the "Tutorials..." folder on your system.
+When there's updates, run the installer again and it'll redownload the updated versions)

 Hello everyone :), quick reminder.
 PLEASE read the HTML tutorials.
 At the very minimum the ones related to the Tachometer since those are there to ensure correct functionality.